Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

 \subsection{Low-frequency KE}

 Global maps of low-frequency KE highlight well-known large-scale currents and the mesoscale eddies they spawn, both of which are dominant in equatorial regions, western boundary current regions such as the Gulf Stream and Kuroshio, and the Antarctic Circumpolar Current (Figure~\ref{fig:lowf_maps}, panels a-f).
-Low-frequency Ekman flows also contribute to these surface and near-surface patterns \cite{lumpkin2013global}.
+Ekman flows also contribute to these low-frequency KE patterns \cite{lumpkin2013global}.
 At both depth levels, HYCOM overestimates the drifter observations in the near-equatorial southern Indian Ocean and in the Pacific off the Western coast of South America, while MITgcm LLC4320 overestimates the drifters in the eastern North Atlantic Ocean and parts of the Southern Ocean.
 MITgcm LLC4320 also features an incorrect positioning of the Gulf Stream, which does not veer to the northeast as it does in HYCOM and the drifters.
 The same Gulf Stream patterns were noted in surface velocities computed from satellite altimetry in \citeA{Luecke2020}.
-Despite these local differences, the correlations between all these maps ($\sim$0.70) indicate the same level of global spatial agreement between the results from drifters and the models on one hand, and between the results from two models on the other hand.
+Despite these local differences, the spatial correlations between HYCOM and the drifters (0.76 and 0.77, for undrogued and drogued drifters, respectively) are comparable to, though slightly higher than, the correlations between MITgcm LLC4320 and the drifters (0.75 and 0.73, for undrogued and drogued drifters).

-Maps of the ratio of undrogued to drogued KE (Figure~\ref{fig:lowf_maps}, panel g) and the ratio of 0 m to 15 m KE in the models (Figure~\ref{fig:lowf_maps}, panels h-i) display some similarities, despite the noisiness inherent in the drifter map.
-The mid- to high-latitude northeast and southeast Pacific Ocean, for instance, display relatively large values of the ratio in all three maps.
-In the near-equatorial Pacific relatively low values of this ratio are seen in all three maps.
-The spatial correlation between the model ratio maps (0.51) is significantly higher than the spatial correlation between either model and the drifters.
-The HYCOM correlation with the drifter ratio map (0.37) is slightly higher than the MITgcm LLC4320 correlation with the drifters (0.33).
+Maps of the low-frequency band vertical structure proxy ratio (Figure~\ref{fig:lowf_maps}, panels g-i) display some clear similarities, despite the noisiness inherent in the drifter map.
+The mid- to high-latitude northeast and southeast Pacific Ocean, for instance, display similarly large values of the ratio (exceeding 0.5) in all three maps.
+In some specific locations such as near the equator in the Pacific, values of the ratio statistic slightly less than 0.5 are seen in both the model ratio maps and the drifter map.
+This suggests that some robust features of the oceanic circulation, both observed and modeled, are such that KE increases from the surface to 15 m depth.
+The spatial correlation between the model ratio maps (0.52) is higher than the spatial correlation between either model and the drifters.
+The HYCOM correlation with the drifter ratio map (0.48) is higher than the MITgcm LLC4320 correlation with the drifters (0.41).